bioFAM/MOFA/README.md

 ## MOFA workflow

 The workflow of MOFA consists of two steps:
-(1) Fitting step: train the model with the multi-omics data to disentangle the heterogeneity into latent factors.
+**(1) Fitting step**: train the model with the multi-omics data to disentangle the heterogeneity into latent factors.
-(2) Characterisation step: once the factors are inferred they need to be characterised in terms of technical or biological sources of variation.
+**(2) Characterisation step**: once the factors are inferred they need to be characterised in terms of technical or biological sources of variation.

 ### Step 1: Fitting the model
 There are two ways of doing this:
-* Using the command line tool: modify and run the script [run_basic.sh](MOFA/run/run_basic.sh).
-If you are very familar with the model and want to play with more advanced options, you can edit and run [run_advanced.sh](MOFA/run/run_advanced.sh).
+* **Using the command line tool**: modify and run the script [run_basic.sh](MOFAtools/run/run_basic.sh).
+If you are very familar with the model and want to play with more advanced options, you can use instead [run_advanced.sh](MOFAtools/run/run_advanced.sh).
-* Using the R wrapper: for the ones not comfortable with the command line we built an R wrapper.
-See the vignette.
+* **Using the R wrapper**: for the ones not comfortable with the command line we built an R wrapper.
+See [the vignette](MOFAtools/vignettes/MOFA_example_CLL.Rmd).

 Important note: the core framework of MOFA is implemented in Python, so no matter which approach you folllow, you need to install the Python package first.

-If everything is successful, you should observe an output analogous to the following:
+No matter which option you went for, if everything is successful, you should observe an output analogous to the following:

 ```
   ###########################################################
   ###                 __  __  ___  _____ _                ###
   ###                |  \/  |/ _ \|  ___/ \               ###